-A college’s yield rate is the percentage of people who accepted their offers of acceptance.
+A college’s yield rate is the percentage of people who accepted their offers of admission.
 In other words, the percentage of people who chose to enroll in that particular school after having been accepted there.

 For example, if a college had 5,000 applicants and accepted 1,000, its acceptance rate would be 20%.
-If 500 of those 1,000 accepted students chose to enroll there, the school’s yield rate would be 50% — because half of the accepted students selected that college.
+If 500 of those 1,000 accepted students chose to enroll there, the school’s yield rate would be 50%—because half of the accepted students selected that college.

-Why Does This Matter to You?
+Why Do College Yield Rates Matter to You?

-It’s in a college’s interest to keep its yield rate high, as this suggests that it’s a desirable school.
+It’s in a college’s interest to keep its yield rates high, as this suggests that it’s a desirable school.
 Think of it this way: if you heard 95% of accepted students enrolled in a particular school, that would suggest that it’s a lot of people’s first choice, right?
-On the other hand, if only 10% of admitted students enrolled, you might think that that just about everyone would rather go somewhere else, and only choose that college as a last resort.
+On the other hand, if only 10% of admitted students enrolled, you might think that just about everyone would rather go somewhere else, and only choose that college as a last resort.